EnigmaCurry/blog.rymcg.tech/content/blog/gitea.md

    without signing in.
  * `PVC_SIZE` - the storage volume size for all of the git repositories.
  * `DISABLE_GIT_HOOKS` - If set `false`, any user with Admin or Git Hooks permission can create git hooks.
-Git hooks are able to modify the container with root permissions, so you must trust all users that you give this permission.
+Git hooks run with admin privileges, so you must trust all users that you give this permission to.
 Set to `true` to completetly disable git hooks.

 The variables `POSTGRES_USER`, `POSTGRES_PASSWORD`, `INTERNAL_TOKEN`,
 `JWT_SECRET`, and `SECRET_KEY` are all secret values and are *generated